 |Assault Bodily Injury||Class A Misdemeanor||Up to 1 year in Jail, Up to $4,000 fine|

-Being arrested for DWI is a very common charge for college students.
+Being arrested for DWI is a very common charge for college students, especially after a party, football game or a night out in a college town.
 In Texas, you can be legally intoxicated with any level of alcohol in your system.
 That’s because the prosecutors have three ways to prove you were intoxicated:

 1. Blood alcohol concentration of .08 or greater, or